StevenMaude/bbc-radio-tracklisting-downloader/README.md

 ***
 ### get_iplayer usage
-If downloading a radio programme with [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html), adding an argument of the form `--command "/home/get_iplayer/bbc_tracklist.py action <pid> --directory <dir> --fileprefix <fileprefix>"` should result in a text file containing the tracklisting in the same directory as your downloaded audio file.
-(Change `/home/get_iplayer` to point to wherever the script is located.)
+If downloading a radio programme with [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html), adding an argument of the form `--command "python /home/scripts/bbc_tracklist.py action <pid> --directory <dir> --fileprefix <fileprefix>"` should result in a text file containing the tracklisting in the same directory as your downloaded audio file.
+(Change `/home/scripts` to point to wherever the script is located.)
 ***
 ### Dependencies and issues
 * Requires [BeautfulSoup]((http://www.crummy.com/software/BeautifulSoup/) and [mutagen](http://code.google.com/p/mutagen/); `pip install -r requirements.txt` should install everything you need if you use pip.